 - The work placement option will enable you to develop your professional expertise within the heritage sector.

 The taught component consists of three core courses and three optional courses running over two semesters.
-This is followed by a period of supervised research and writing of the dissertation which is submitted at the end of August.
-The dissertation is 15,000 words in length (including footnotes but excluding bibliography) and will be an in-depth critical exploration on a topic chosen in consultation with the tutors and the programme convenor.
+This is followed by a period of supervised research and writing of a dissertation.

 A number of study visits are built into the programme, introducing important local collections.